Special Educational Needs at West Row Academy:

 Meet The Team

-At West Row Academy, all staff are involved in the teaching and support of children with SEND, but two members of our team have specific roles relating to this area:
+At West Row Academy, all staff are involved in the teaching and support of children with SEND, but one member of our team have specific roles relating to this area:

 Our Governor with responsibility for SEND is Mr Harry Dring.